KlaBier/klabier.github.io/_posts/2020-09-24-CP-Advanced.md

 - Accidental Deletes prevention
 - Attribute Mapping and transformations in the user interface

-<u>GA should be availlable by the end of the year with the following features</u>
+<u>GA should be available by the end of the year with the following features</u>

 - Password writeback (SSPR)
 - Synchronization of up to 150k AD Objects